VTimofeenko/monorepo-machine-config/README.md

 #### Usage

-To use this module separately from `default one`:
+To use this module separately from `default` one:

 ```nix
 {